Back to Blog

 Private Equity Partner

 This analogy rings profoundly true for software.
 Ownership cultivates a moat of defensibility and an intrinsic layer of value that a perpetual rental model can never achieve.
+It demonstrates foresight, control, and a commitment to building a lasting enterprise.
+This foresight is precisely what sets an appealing acquisition target apart.

 The Due Diligence Reality: Renters vs. Owners